Mobirise

 I tuned in to JXN, Norway.
 This station was transmitting, the signal was there but not that strong.

-At the other end, the reception was clear, I was at a quiet spot and I could well hear this station.
+At the other end, the reception was clear, I was at a quiet spot and I could hear this station well.
 S/N was still about 10dB and after reducing the bandwidth to 300Hz, the signal was fine.

 We are talking about a distance of about 4000km.
 That is not bad at all!